karanwxliaa/karanwxliaa/README.md

 # 💫 About Me:
 A programmer with an ardent passion for Data Science / Machine Learning and Deep Learning<br>Computer science sophomore @ VIT Chennai
-Check out my latest work at https://github.com/karanwxliaa/Underwater-Trash-Detection
+Check out my latest work updates on [https://karanwxliaa.github.io/portfolio/]

 ## 🌐 Socials: